The Volkswagen Tiguan SUV is now available with a plug-in hybrid 'eHybrid' powertrain, which is priced from £35,515.

-The updated range also features changes to its TDI diesel engines.
-They will be fitted with two SCR catalytic converters in sequence, each with its own AdBlue injection.
+The car joins an updated Tiguan range, which also features updated TDI diesel engines.
+They are fitted with two SCR catalytic converters in sequence, each with its own AdBlue injection.

 This facilitates a process known as twin dosing, which Volkswagen says significantly reduces NOx emissions compared to the previous model.